Christian Friedrich von Kahlbutz: Natural mummification

 Several tests have been done on the mummy of the knight to figure out why a body that apparently was not embalmed has not undergone the natural decay process.

+In 1895, well-known pathologist and anthropologist Professor Rudolf Virchow examined the mummy, putting a hole in the side of its breast.
+He found that all organs were fully preserved, although they had dried up, and took a liver sample to see whether Kahlbutz had taken arsenic or some other poison that could have led to mummification, but did not detect anything of the kind.

-In the 1890s, Rudolf Virchow and Ferdinand Sauerbruch tested the mummy as did Charité, the largest university hospital in Europe, but all without success.
+Professor Ferdinand Sauerbruch and Berlin forensic scientist Professor Strauch, who examined the mummy in 1930, also did not detect any such chemicals.
+Charité, the largest university hospital in Europe, also conducted tests.
+Although these scientists were divided on the causes of the mummification, they agreed the body had not been embalmed.

 It remains a mystery as to why Kahlbutz's corpse has not decayed, but there are a few other similar cases where the natural decay process has not affected the individual.

+A university professor from Hamburg examined the crypt in 1940 for its lead, radium, and saltpetre content but found nothing.
+This was not surprising, as if those substances had been present, the other two corpses in the Kahlbutz crypt would likely not have decomposed either.

 The natural decay process of a corpse can be stopped or retarded under certain circumstances, in which the corpse becomes leathery.
 Air conditions surrounding the body as well as the condition of the ground in which it is buried are most often contributing factors.
 Absolute dryness, local radioactivity, or other ground factors such as acidity or salts.
 Also hermetically sealed coffins without steadily moving air can contribute.
 Likewise, a small ingestion of poisonous medicines, i.e. very small quantities innocuous to an individual, during one's lifetime can aid in the mummification process after death.
 These kinds of substances are not readily detectable long after death though since the fat and water in the corpse changes and evaporates over time.

 Today it is accepted that Kahlbutz suffered from some kind of illness, which caused an emaciation of his body.
 Possible diseases that he suffered from are cancer, muscular dystrophy, and tuberculosis.
 There is evidence that he did in fact suffer from the latter.
 According to several sources, Kahlbutz suffocated on his own blood, which suggests that shortly before his death he lost a great deal of blood.
 After his death he was buried in an oak double coffin.
 Bodily decay may have been prevented by the fact that prior to being hermetically sealed in the coffin, he had lost a great deal of blood, in combination with the lack of soil containing decay-accelerating materials.
+The body was reportedly found lying on wood shavings put there when it was placed in the coffin in 1702.

+The mummy still has some hair left on its head and face, and its teeth, fingernails, and toenails are also well-preserved.